Robert Appleyard (bishop): Bishop

 On November 14, 1967, Appleyard was elected Coadjutor Bishop of Pittsburgh on the second ballot during a special diocesan convention.
-He was consecrated bishop on February 10, 1968, by Presiding Bishop John E. Hines in the Roman Catholic Cathedral of St Paul since Trinity Cathedral could not be used due to fire damage from the previous summer.
+He was consecrated bishop on February 10, 1968, with Presiding Bishop John E. Hines as chief consecrator in the Roman Catholic Cathedral of St Paul; Trinity Cathedral could not be used due to fire damage from the previous summer.
 He succeeded as diocesan bishop on September 1, 1968.
 Throughout his ministry he was prominently involved in the revision of the Book of Common Prayer, the ordination of women to the priesthood, the inclusion of gays and lesbians in the church and the increase of the involvement of lay people in the church.
-Appleyard retired in 1983 and was succeeded by the conservative Alden Hathaway.
+Appleyard retired in 1983 and was succeeded by Alden Hathaway.
 After retirement he became Bishop-in-Charge of the Convocation of Episcopal Parishes in Europe until 1986.
 He died of heart failure on October 26, 1999, in Chester, Connecticut.